jedioutcast55/IDS6938-SimulationTechniques/Homework2/Readme.md

 This is the framework for homework #2.

-The assignment is due: **Tuesday, March 28 at 11:59PM (EST)** Dr. Kider: I am requesting one day extension.
-My new date will be ** Wednesday, March 29, 2016 at 11:59 (EST) **  This will be my second day of the three day grace period you offer early in the semester.
+The assignment is due: **Tuesday, March 28 at 11:59PM (EST)** Dr. Kider: I am requesting two day extension.
+My new date will be ** Thursday, March 30, 2017 at 11:59 (EST) **  This will be my remaining days for the three day grace period you provided early in the semester.

 asdfasdf
 sadfsad